DiskChunGS: Large-Scale 3D Gaussian SLAM Through Chunk-Based Memory Management: Method

 \subsubsection{Post-Correction Refinement}

 After geometric transformation and redistribution, we perform targeted optimization to refine the affected regions.
-We pause new frame ingestion, and for keyframes where independent reconstructions merge (loop closure detection points), we reset Gaussian opacity and optimizer states to allow fresh optimization of the junction region.
-This extended refinement runs for 1k iterations (roughly 10s), ensuring better blending between previously disconnected map sections.
+We pause new frame ingestion, and for keyframes where independent reconstructions merge (loop-closure detection points), we reset the Gaussian opacity and optimizer states to enable fresh optimization of the junction region.
+This extended refinement runs for 1 k iterations (approximately 10 seconds), ensuring improved blending between previously disconnected map sections.